imazen/imageflow/README.md

 * C# - @samuelenglard has volunteered to create C# bindings for Imageflow.
 We're tracking [design here](https://github.com/imazen/imageflow/issues/67).
 * Ruby - Basic bindings can be found in [bindings/ruby/](https://github.com/imazen/imageflow/tree/master/bindings/ruby)
 * Node - Not yet started.
 Want to help? [generate bindings from the header files](https://github.com/tjfontaine/node-ffi-generate)
-* C and C++ - see [bindings/headers/*.h](https://github.com/imazen/imageflow/tree/master/bindings/headers).
+* C and C++ - use [bindings/headers/imageflow_default.h](https://github.com/imazen/imageflow/blob/master/bindings/headers/imageflow_default.h) or one of the many alternate conventions provided with each release.
 * Rust - Imageflow is written in Rust.
-Use the `imageflow_core` crate, and be warned that this interface will evolve more rapidly than the FFI.
+Use the `imageflow_core` crate, but be warned that this interface will evolve more rapidly than the FFI `imageflow` crate.
 * other languages - Use an [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) binding-generation tool for your language, and feed it whichever [header file it likes best](https://github.com/imazen/imageflow/tree/master/bindings/headers).

 Official Ruby and Node bindings will be released by August 2017.